A MOOC, or Massive Open Online Course, is a type of online course that is designed to be accessible to a large number of participants.

 The online "Introduction to Computing Using Python" course featured the same rigorous content as Georgia Tech's on-campus course (a requirement for all undergraduates).
 It was created with McGraw-Hill Education's adaptive "SmartBook" technology.
 The course is taught by the College of Computing's David Joyner.

-If you are considering applying to Georgia Tech or are currently a student, taking this course could benefit your future degree.
-Students who successfully show mastery in the MOOC will receive a statement that may count as credit if they apply and are accepted to Tech.
+If you are considering applying to Tech or are currently a student, taking this course could benefit your future degree.
 The MOOC is also available online for on-campus students who must fulfill the CS 1301 course requirement.
 It is supported with voluntary “recitation” weekly sessions with teaching assistants.

 There are two ways to enroll in the course: